There are certain basic fundamentals of shooting one must master if they are to be able to progress from being a gun user into a shooter.

 Proper trigger manipulation is not like it sounds.
 The trigger must not be pulled.
 It should not be jerked.
-The trigger must be squeezed.
+Above all, the trigger must be squeezed.
 Once mastered it is not necessary to slowly squeeze the trigger.
 This operation can be done with speed.
 The essential element is that the trigger must be manipulated smoothly, without jerking.
 The trigger should break firing the ammunition without the shooter being consciously aware that the gun will fire.
 Anticipating the firearm firing causes flinching which leads to jerking the gun.
 This in turn changes the sight picture.
 This causes the round to impact off target.

-Breath Control is the last basic mechanical function of firing.
+Lastly, breath control is the last basic mechanical function of firing.
 Breathing causes the chest to rise and affects the shooters natural point of aim.
 This changes the sight alignment.
 Since breathing is an essential involuntary action, it cannot be stopped.
 Therefore it must be controlled.
 A widely used technique to control breathing is the figure 8.
 It is done by slightly and imperceptibly moving the gun in a figure eight, inhaling and exhaling and taking up the slack in the trigger until the weapon fires in the center of the imaginary figure eight.
 This causes the firing of the gun at the same point each time.
 These skills are essential to proper firearm manipulation.

+In conclusion, these three skills are vital to shooting accurately.
 However they are not the only skills needed nor are these skills demonstrated in any manner other than an overview.
 This is an introduction only.
 One cannot learn this by reading alone, similar to one cannot learn to ride a bicycle without getting on one.
 Proper instruction by a qualified instructor along with quality practice is needed in order to develop these skills.